GhadeerZahwe/iDonate/README.md

 - This project uses the [React Native app development framework](https://reactnative.dev/).
 React Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) package which allows the app to create a custom storage and save it to a local database.
+- For location tracking, the app uses [Expo Location Library](https://docs.expo.dev/versions/latest/sdk/location/) which supports Android and iOS.
+- For the IoT smart weight sensor that detects any change in the food weight value, the app utilizes the[ESP8266 Module](https://www.espressif.com/en/products/socs/esp8266), which employs [HTTPClient](https://www.arduino.cc/reference/en/libraries/httpclient/) to send requests and update the current food weight.

 <br><br>